-We convened a breakfast roundtable, led by Trustee David Lawson from JP Morgan, to think through how the city can be more strategic and about how to leverage this Amazon HQ2 opportunity.
+We convened a breakfast roundtable today, led by Trustee David Lawson from JP Morgan, to think through how the city can be more strategic and about how to leverage this Amazon HQ2 opportunity.
 Four DC-based entrepreneurs— Dan Berger from Social Tables, Melissa Bradley from 1863 Ventures, Kevin Bennett from MotoRefi, and Ryan Croft from TransitScreen —were featured guests.

 Outside of cybersecurity or government-related work, DC is not a leader in tech.
 It’s thought that the availability of talent, capital and culture drive a region’s success in tech.

 Capital follows talent and good ideas.
 For the featured tech entrepreneurs, accessing local capital is not their primary challenge—retaining talent is.